-In order to ensure adequate risk control for the Company within their outsourcing arrangement, Group Compliance applies the principles and requirements of the Administrator's compliance framework.
+In order to ensure adequate risk control for the Company within their outsourcing arrangements, Group Compliance applies the principles and requirements of the Administrator's Compliance Charter.
 This sets out the roles and responsibilities of Group Compliance and those policies where it has delegated responsibilities.

-The framework sets out key deliverables.
-These include, but are not limited to:
+The Charter sets out key deliverables; these include, but are not limited to: